-Unlike gaming laptops where there’s a host specifications and configurations to choose from for your personal taste, the standard, working class laptop has a much tougher job in selling you some of those features to stand out from the crowd.
-Acer’s Switch Alpha 12 attempts to do so by means of an ultra thin design, kickstand, detachable keyboard, hi-res display, and an impressive liquid-cooled system.
+Unlike gaming laptops where there’s a host specifications and configurations to choose from for your personal taste, the standard, working-class laptop has a much tougher job in selling you some of those features to stand out from the crowd.
+Acer’s Switch Alpha 12 attempts to do so by means of ultra-thin design, kickstand, detachable keyboard, a hi-res display, and an impressive liquid-cooled system.

 Build and Design

-The unit has an brushed aluminium rear, along with the kickstand, making it a very good feel in hand.
+The unit has a brushed aluminium rear, along with the kickstand, making it a very good feel in hand.
 The rear also sports Acer’s logo, along with the 5MP rear-facing camera.
-There are magnetic connection at the bottom of the main unit, which attaches to the top of the keyboard cover.
+There is a magnetic connection at the bottom of the main unit, which attaches to the top of the keyboard cover.
 There is a second row of magnets on the keyboard, which allows users to tilt the keyboard upwards, making it much easier to type with the unit positioned on their laps.

 There are a number of ports on the unit, which include a USB 3.0 port, USB Type-C port, power jack, microSD card slot, Bluetooth 4.0, Wi-Fi, and an auxiliary mic/headphone combo jack.
 When compared to the other laptops in this category, the Alpha 12 fairs reasonably better in this regard.